 Tip #4 – Have Everything in Writing

 A distressed house will often require many repairs be made.
 Make sure you have a detailed contract with the buyer, clearing yourself from all repairs that come up down the road.
 Set the terms of the deal and be as detailed as possible.
 You don’t want a buyer to come back after the sale attempting to collect money for an unexpected repair.
-When you sell directly to Henry Home Buyer LLC we buy as-is, fully taking ownership of the house and repairs within.
+When you sell directly to Henry Home Buyer we buy as-is, fully taking ownership of the house and repairs within.

 Tip #5 – Show The Potential